 3. The endeavours you are apart of have a strong community focus.
 Is this something you actively try and foster?

-Being part of a community and helping to build and strengthen connections is something that I find personally rewarding.
-Having a place to feel safe, to feel a sense of belonging is so important to everyone but can be particularly so for marginalised people.
-Through my work with A Plus Market and my involvement with a variety of other fat focused groups, I have seen and experienced first hand how much benefit comes from sharing experiences with people that face similar lived experience and injustices.
+Being part of a community, helping to build and strengthen connections is something that I find personally rewarding.
+Having a place to feel safe, to feel a sense of belonging is so important to everyone but can be particularly important for marginalised people.
+Through my work with A Plus Market and my involvement with a variety of other fat focused groups I have seen and experienced first hand how much benefit comes from sharing experiences with people that face similar injustices.
 Having the ability to meet face to face with regularity plays an integral role in forming strong cohesive connections.

 The ‘Fat Feminism’ group art exhibition aims to scaffold the already fierce fat activist community but also grow and diversify our community and our channels of engagement.

 4. Your art has a kind of quirky quality to it – and this exhibition seems a bit playful – why have you chosen

 I value fun.
 The themes of this show are confrontational in manner, potentially triggering and distressing so I wanted to present it in a different manner.

 My art is playful because I find the subversive nature of a ‘joke’ a great way to Trojan horse into people’s minds and begin turning the cogs, maybe helping them to navigate new information or look at things differently..